Measurement

 - metadata features which can vary per frame or whole file and

-- custom calculated features that are defined by an equation that uses the above features.
+- calculated features that are defined by an equation that uses the above features.

 Parameters